atulkakrana/helper.github/README.md

 4. Put approporiate adpaters file (supplied here) inside the *PREPROCESS* folder.
 You can add your adapters if different from generic Illumina adpaters to the same file or supply these in a new FASTA file *prepro.set* file against `@adapterFile` option
 5. [optional] Put genome FASTA inside the same folder, this will be used to map the reads to genome and provide charts.
 See `@genoFile` option in *prepro.set*
 6. Add your library filenames to *prepro.set* file.
 These are added as comma-separted list against `@libs` parameter. see examples below.
-7. Configure *prepro.set* with additional setting that suits your analysis.
+7. Configure *prepro.set* with additional settings (See *Examples* section below) that suits your analysis.
 Default settings are good to generate TAG COUNT files from single-end (FASTQ) files.
 8. Finally, run the pre-processing script using command: `python3 prepro.py`

 ### Output